• Skip to primary navigation

 How long do cream puffs keep?

-Keep filled cream puffs in the fridge and consume them within 24 hours.
-But you can freeze unfilled choux puffs raw or baked for up to 3 months.
+Eat filled cream puffs within 24 hours, kept refrigerated.
+Unfilled choux shells freeze well, raw or baked, for up to 3 months.

 Love choux pastry?
 Try these next!